lucywyman/blog/source/content/christmas-books.rst

 AKA Sci-Fi.

+* `Ender's Game`_ by Orson Scott Card is a classic sci-fi read that lives up to it's legendary status.
 * `Ready Player One`_ by Ernest Cline is a totally accessible and fun story.
 It's a classic hero's tale, with 80's geek and gamer culture mixed in.
 Highly recommend for readers of any age.